Compiling Code LLMs into Lightweight Executables: Evaluation

 \subsection{RQ1: Functionality Preservation}

-\textbf{Preservation relative to full-precision.} The results in Table~\ref{tab:quant_results} show that \tool preserves the core code generation capabilities of state-of-the-art LLMs after 3-bit quantization, with only minor performance degradation in most cases.
+\textbf{Preservation relative to full-precision.} The results in Table~\ref{tab:quant_results} show that \tool preserves the core code-generation capabilities of state-of-the-art LLMs after 4-bit per-block quantization, with only minor performance degradation in most cases.
 For pass@1, the preservation is nearly lossless, with an average degradation of just $0.27\%$ across all models, all values within $2\%$, and the largest drop being $1.83\%$ for OpenCodeInterpreter-CL-7B on HumanEval+.
-In some cases, \tool even improves single-solution accuracy, such as $+1.25\%$ for Code Llama-7B and $+0.23\%$ for Magicoder-CL-7B.
-These gains align with prior studies~\cite{ganesh-etal-2021-compressing,czachor2007regularization,10.1145/3611643.3616302} suggesting that quantization can act as a mild form of regularization, reducing overfitting to suboptimal completions.
+In some cases, \tool even improves single-solution accuracy, for example $+1.25\%$ for Code Llama-7B and $+0.23\%$ for Magicoder-CL-7B.
+These gains align with prior studies~\cite{ganesh-etal-2021-compressing,czachor2007regularization,10.1145/3611643.3616302}, which suggest that quantization can act as a mild form of regularization that reduces overfitting to suboptimal completions.
 For pass@5, the effect is more noticeable, with reductions up to $4.45\%$ (Code Llama-7B on MBPP+).
-This suggests that while the quality of the best solution is largely preserved, quantization narrows the diversity of correct solutions.
-Nevertheless, the degradation remains low (typically under $3\%$).
+This suggests that, although the quality of the best solution is largely preserved, quantization narrows the diversity of correct solutions.
+Nevertheless, the degradation remains low, typically under $3\%$.

-\textbf{Comparison to \textsc{int8} baseline.} As Table~\ref{tab:quant_results} shows, compared to the widely used post-training \textsc{int8} quantization baseline, \tool achieves consistent and substantial improvements.
-On HumanEval+, \tool delivers up to $+6.96\%$ higher pass@1 and $+5.57\%$ higher pass@5 (Code Llama-7B), while on MBPP+, the gains reach up to $+5.40\%$ in pass@1 (Magicoder-CL-7B) and $+7.80\%$ in pass@5 (Code Llama-7B).
+\textbf{Comparison to the \textsc{int8} baseline.} As Table~\ref{tab:quant_results} shows, \tool also achieves consistent and substantial improvements over the widely used post-training \textsc{int8} quantization baseline.
+On HumanEval+, \tool delivers up to $+6.96\%$ higher pass@1 and $+5.57\%$ higher pass@5 on Code Llama-7B, whereas on MBPP+, the gains reach up to $+5.40\%$ in pass@1 on Magicoder-CL-7B and $+7.80\%$ in pass@5 on Code Llama-7B.
 The only exception is pass@5 for OpenCodeInterpreter-CL-7B on HumanEval+, where \textsc{int8} slightly outperforms \tool by $2.39\%$.
 Overall, \tool outperforms the \textsc{int8} baseline across all models, with average gains of $+4.27\%$ in pass@1 and $+4.06\%$ in pass@5 on each benchmark.